2019-2020 Banting Postdoctoral Fellowships competition launch

-The 2018-2019 Banting Postdoctoral Fellowships (PDF) competition has been launched!
-This memo is to inform you of program news for this competition.
+The 2019-2020 Banting Postdoctoral Fellowships (Banting PDF) competition has just been launched.
+This memo serves to inform you of program news for this competition.

 These timelines are similar to the last competition.
 Key dates are highlighted below.

 |Competition Launch||April 17, 2019: Posting of updated program literature on program website and activation of ResearchNet (electronic application system)|

 |Application Deadline||September 18, 2019 (8:00 p.m.
 EDT)|

 Single signatory for the institutional letter of endorsement For action

 As part of the Banting PDF application process, each institution is required to identify the individual who is responsible for signing the letter of endorsement on behalf of the institution (i.e., the President, their equivalent, or a single delegate).
 Having this information will help us to ensure that the proper, single authority has signed off on all applications from your institution.
 Please provide the name of your institution’s signatory by sending it to program staff at email@example.com no later than September 1, 2019.

 For more information specific to host institutions, please consult the Information for host institutions page of the Banting PDF website.

 Extensions to eligibility window for degree completion New

 In order to encourage equitable access to excellent candidates, “natural disasters” has been added to the list of allowable reasons for career interruptions.